JGMink/Simulated-and-Hybrid-Annealing/problem_formation_and_evaluation/claude_eval/qubo_verification_report.md

 - **Validation:** Dual calculation methods provide strong verification
 - **Code Quality:** Well-structured, documented, and modular
 - **Completeness:** Handles all constraint types and interactions

-### Minor Suggestions

-The only improvements are clarifying comments around the E2 coefficient to explain why QUBO uses 1 while direct calculation uses 0.5 (both are correct for their respective formulations).

 ---